itskathylam/protocols/quick_gDNA_miniprep.md

 # Quick and dirty genomic DNA miniprep for PCR

 Disclaimer: DNA prepared using this method is not clean and is not meant to be used in applications requiring clean DNA.
-This is a fast method to generate template to use for PCR, e.g., for Sanger sequencing confirmation.
+This is a fast and cheap method to generate template to use for PCR, e.g., for Sanger sequencing confirmation.
 It generally works well for me, especially for E. coli, but YMMV.

 ### Equipment and supplies